splunk/public-o11y-docs/_includes/admin/roles_apm.rst

   * - WRITE_CONFIG
-    - Create, edit, and delete the following APM components:
+    -  - Create, edit, and delete the following APM components:
          - MetricSets
          - Business Workflows.
-       - This permission also controls access to configuration options for traces and spans.
-Functionality in the API is similarly restricted by capability.
+       - Configuration options for traces and spans.

-      In the APM API, the WRITE_CONFIG capability lets you use the PUT and POST methods on the APM Visibility Filters resource.
+       - The following methods for the APM Visibility Filters resource.
 See :ref:`sensitive-data-controls` for more information.
+        - PUT
+        - POST
     - Yes
     - No
     - No